gitfaq(7) — Linux manual page

 (among various other ways).
 Git assumes that the user is in

-control of their local repositories and doesn’t try to
+control of their local repositories and doesn’t try to prevent

-prevent this or tattle on the user.
+this or tattle on the user.

 In addition, some advanced users find pre-commit hooks to be

-an impediment to workflows that use temporary commits to
+an impediment to workflows that use temporary commits to stage

-better to push these kinds of checks to the server anyway.
+to push these kinds of checks to the server anyway.

 CROSS-PLATFORM ISSUES top